aws-samples/shopfloor-connectivity/docs/targets/aws-sns.md

 ---
 ### Compression
-Compression used to compress message.
-The data in the messages is wrapped in structure with the following fields:
-- "compression" : Used compression
-- "payload": Compressed data as a base64 encoded string.
-When using compression for the message verify if actual compression out weights the overhead of the base64 encoded of the compressed data.

-**Type**: "None" | "GZip" | "Zip"
+Specifies the compression algorithm used for message payloads.
+Consider the overhead of base64 encoding when choosing compression, as it may offset compression benefits for smaller payloads.

+**Type**: String

+Possible valuesL

-Default is "None"
+- "None" (Default)
+- "GZip"
+- "Zip"

 ---
 ### CredentialProviderClient

-Name of the AWS credential provider client defined in the SFC top level configuration section [AwsIotCredentialProviderClients]
-(../core/sfc-top-level-config.md#AwsIotCredentialProviderClients) obtaining credentials using X.509 certificates from the [AWS IoT credentials provider](../sfc-aws-service-credentials.md).
+The CredentialProviderClient property specifies which AWS credential provider client to use for authentication.
+It references a client defined in the SFC's top-level configuration under [AwsIotCredentialProviderClients](../core/sfc-configuration.md#awsiotcredentialproviderclients) section.
+This client uses X.509 certificates to obtain temporary AWS credentials through the  [AWS IoT credentials provider](../sfc-aws-service-credentials.md).

 If no CredentialProviderClient is configured the [AWS Java SDK credential provider chain is used](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html#credentials-chain)